badlydrawnben/eleventy-guide/src/posts/034-images.md

  - functionality
 ---

-A few - put them in Guthub.

-More - will take up room, add build time if compressing them?
-Use third party

-Official eventy-img plugin - ho wo to that?
+Official elevnty-img plugin

-Respionsive images, Cropping them - WW2 site example.
+How to generate responsive images

+Self host or third-party images
+Github
+Cloudinary
+Netlify Large Media

+Cropping them to a particular size - easy with Cloudinary.
+It works well with Netlify CMS - probably the easiest option?